SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy slowly pinned the sleeve together, going from top to bottom making sure it had equal circumference all the way down.

-"Okay, now I want you yo sew it," Fluttershy said.
+"Okay, now I want you to sew it," Fluttershy said.

 "Me?"
 Pinkie asked.